-A new jetty at Whyalla is set to be opened soon.
-The council undertook extensive consultation with five jetty design options considered.
-This uniquely shaped jetty was overwhelmingly popular and was chosen by the community as the preferred option.
+The new jetty at Whyalla is now open.
+The council undertook extensive consultation with five jetty design options considered and this uniquely shaped jetty was overwhelmingly popular so was chosen by the community as the preferred option.

 The circle was popular because it was a real point of difference.

 The new jetty is 165m long, 38m longer than the old one.
 However, the circumference of the loop is a further 150m of walking distance.
 In total, the jetty is approximately 315m long, while the old jetty was 122m long.